dmlc/gluon-cv/docs/model_zoo/action_recognition.rst

 ..
 [8] Christoph Feichtenhofer, Haoqi Fan, Jitendra Malik and Kaiming He. \
        "SlowFast Networks for Video Recognition." \
        In International Conference on Computer Vision (ICCV), 2019.
+..
+[9] Yang, Ceyuan and Xu, Yinghao and Shi, Jianping and Dai, Bo and Zhou, Bolei. \
+       "Temporal Pyramid Network for Action Recognition." \
+       In Computer Vision and Pattern Recognition (CVPR), 2020.